peasead/centos_nginx_quickstart/README.md

 1. `systemctl start nginx`
 1. Browse to your new site via www & non-www.
 It should redirect you to https://www.new_domain_name.com

-## Security Check
+## Security Checks

 ### Web server

 I did a scan with [nikto](https://cirt.net/Nikto2) and everything looks above board...with the exception of a pretty large false positive where nikto seems to think this is an IBM Domino web server, which it obviously isn't.

 This is a [well documented issue with nikto](https://github.com/sullo/nikto/issues?utf8=%E2%9C%93&q=domino).
-If you can submit a pull to them, I'm sure they'd appreciate it, but as you can check, the directories that they list as vulnerable don't exist because, as previously mentioned, this isn't an IBM Domino web server.
+If you can fix the issue and submit a pull to them, I'm sure they'd appreciate it, but as you can check, the directories that they list as vulnerable don't exist because, as previously mentioned, this isn't an IBM Domino web server.

 ### Port scan